renepacchaux/huntington-bank-pavilion/README.md

 ### Venue Map
 #### Amenity Flow

-Having to deal with bad weather, (no umbrella), acquiescing to seat squatting, or just getting lost in navigation are some examples.
+Having to deal with bad weather, no umbrella, acquiescing to seat squatting, or just getting lost in navigation are some examples.
 Interviews that I and the team conducted point to the importance of experience-ruiners.
 Moments that lose the fun of the concert, or lose the core experience are looming.

 Find below a "happy" path more deeply unravels depending on who is walking it.